 Spaniards love a good party and there are many opportunities to partying in Spain.
 Any decent town in Spain has a so called feria, ie a city feast.
 Fuengirola is home to two annual ferias!

 The international feria - Feria de los Pueblos is held in April/May.
 Many of the nationalities living in Fuengirola have their own stand which serves traditional food and drink from each country, and there are also music and dance performances to enjoy.
 This annual event attracts some 800,000 visitors from all over Spain and Europe.
 See images and videos from the Feria de los Pueblos...

-Feria del Rosario is being held in the end of September.
+Feria del Rosario is being held 6th to 12th of october.
 The city closes for a week and everyone dresses up to party, the spanish in their finest flamenco outfits, scrambling to the fair ground to dance, eat, drink and have fun late into the night.
 Horsemen from the area gather to show off their best horses, and you shouldn't be surprised if you see a horse parked outside a bar during the evenings.
 On the first night of the fair there is a giant firework in the harbour.

 Midsummer's Eve is the day the Spaniards regard as the beginning of a new year, and is of course duly celebrated.
 It's a huge beach party with barbeque, drinks, dancing and singing and everybody is invited.
 At 2400 all Spaniards walk backwards into the water while they wish for something for the new year.
 In addition, there is a huge fireworks in the harbour.

 In addition there is a number of smaller festivals during the months of June to September: The City Festival in June with a lot of concerts, the medieval festival in August, the tapas festival in August and Virgen del Carmen in July, to mention a few.